One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles

-Note for Mac users: the “tilda” at the beginning of the adress is crucial.
-Don’t forget it.
+⚠️ Mac users !
+The “tilde” wavy line at the beginning of the address is crucial.
+Don’t forget it!

 ➊ Type %AppData% into the address bar